12 Gauge (Kalmah album): Background

-When Kalmah began writing music for their melodic death metal album, their intent was to incorporate more "aggressive thrash material" than their previous recordings had.
+When Kalmah began writing music for their sixth album, their intent was to incorporate more "aggressive thrash material" than their previous recordings had.
 As a result, the songs were going to be, as vocalist Pekka Kokko described, "quite straightforward", but the band did not want to lose the melodies they were known for.
 The album would not be entirely thrash metal, since the band planned on adding acoustic guitar sections and also trumpets.

 Antti Kokko, the primary songwriter for 12 Gauge, composed the riffs and melodies at his home.
 These ideas were developed into complete songs during rehearsals.
 Guitar and keyboard solos were then written, sometimes with both instruments soloing in the same song, trading off repeatedly.
 Two of the tracks, "Godeye" and "Sacramentum", were composed entirely by keyboardist Marco Sneck, including the solos.

-When the music was completed, Pekka began working on the lyrics, which were inspired by various topics, including "politics, religion ... drinking, failure, [and] pessimism".
+Pekka wrote all the lyrics on the album.
 Several of the songs shared an environmental theme.
 "Hook the Monster" was about fishing, "12 Gauge" was inspired by hunting, and the impact of land development in the swamps of Finland was the subject of "Swampwar".
 Commenting further on the swamps, Pekka remarked, "[those] valuable areas are a part of our northern wilderness and [are] always threatened to be ditched or drained.
 People are interested in those areas [to use] as a source of energy."